Improvisational theatre: Applying improv principles in life

 Tina Fey, in her book Bossypants, lists several rules of improv that apply in the workplace.
 There has been much interest in bringing lessons from improv into the corporate world.
 In a New York Times article titled "Can Executives Learn to Ignore the Script?", Stanford professor and author, Patricia Ryan Madson notes, "executives and engineers and people in transition are looking for support in saying yes to their own voice.
 Often, the systems we put in place to keep us secure are keeping us from our more creative selves."

-Applying improv principles is also commonly used to enhance ideation in teams and groups.